tymyrddin/green-cicd/source/docs/attack-vectors/authentication-schemes.md

 resources.
 No need for a full-scale attack, simply access one of the services in an application and use it to exploit expensive resources and launch further attacks on an application.

-The increasing consumption of secrets by CI/CD pipelines introduces complexities, making it difficult to store, transmit, and audit secrets securely.